Aveion Cason

-Early years
+Early life

 Cason attended Lakewood High School in St. Petersburg, Florida.
 As a junior, he rushed for 980 yards and averaged nearly 38.0-yards per kickoff return.
 He did not play football during his senior year after transferring to a different school.

 College career

 Cason accepted a football scholarship from Illinois State University.
 As a freshman in 1998, he posted 124 carries for 728 yards and 8 touchdowns, while making 23 receptions for 230 yards.
-As a sophomore in 1999, he had 378 carries for 45 rushing yards (third on the team) and 6 touchdowns, 34 receptions for 278 yards and 2 touchdowns, along with a 28.1-yard average on kickoff returns, ranking him seventh in NCAA Division I-AA.
+As a sophomore in 1999, he had 45 carries for 378 rushing yards (third on the team) and 6 touchdowns, 34 receptions for 278 yards and 2 touchdowns, along with a 28.1-yard average on kickoff returns, ranking him seventh in NCAA Division I-AA.